cshinnimin/ffbot/data/training/langchain/chunks/overworld-landmarks.md

 # Overworld Landmarks

-This instruction is useful for any question about the current location of the party.
+This instruction is useful for any question about the location of something, such as the adventurer, a specific type of enemy, or a town or dungeon.
 For example, if asked:

     - Am I near <some_location>?
     - Where am I?
     - What is nearby/close?
     - I'm lost.
+    - Where can I find <some_monster> enemies?

 ## Overworld Landmark by Coordinate (X, Y, Landmark)